berenguel/General_Demo_Scripts/README.md

 1. Azure Database for PostgreSQL Provisioning
 2. HA/DR demo - includes HA and geo-replica
-3. Monitoring - Provision 3 Azure Database for PostgreSQL, send the logs to analytics workspace & set up alerts.
+3. Monitoring - Provision 3 Azure Database for PostgreSQL, send the logs & metrics to a Log analytics workspace & set up alerts.